ultimatemember/ultimatemember/readme.txt

   - Added: General and role setting to avoid indexing users' profiles
   - Added: `um_prepare_user_results_array_meta` hook and the 2nd argument for `um_prepare_user_results_array` hook for handle $user_ids based on getting members query
   - Added: Change password email when password has been reset
+  - Added: jQuery v3 compatibility
+  - Added: An option "Administrator" in a menu settings to make the menu visible for administrators only

 * Bugfixes:
   - Fixed: Creating and removing usermeta data with `password_rst_attempts` key, just update if exists for now